fmshot/PRISTINECARDS/README.md

-# angular-8-jwt-authentication-example

-Angular 8 - JWT Authentication Example with the Angular CLI
+angular-8-Id-Card Creating App
+angular-8-Id-Card Creating App

-To see a demo and further details go to https://jasonwatmore.com/post/2019/06/22/angular-8-jwt-authentication-example-tutorial
+To see a demo and further details go to https://ekisempire.com.ng STEPS TO DEPLOY

+Download The App
+In Your Command Line, Navigate to the root folder and type npm install After all installations are complete, serve the application with ithe instruction, ng serve After serving, navigate to your browser, type localhost:4200 to view the pages!